aquasecurity/trivy-operator/docs/docs/configuration-auditing/index.md

 # Configuration Auditing

 ## Setting
-The following flags can be set with the `trivy-operator-trivy-config` ConfigMap in order to impact scanning
+The following flags can be set with the `trivy-operator-trivy-config` ConfigMap in order to impact scanning:

 | CONFIGMAP KEY                     | DEFAULT                                                                               | DESCRIPTION                                                                                                     |
 |-----------------------------------|---------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|